Indoor Volleyball Rules

 NFHS RULES GOVERN PLAY WITH THE FOLLOWING MODIFICATIONS

 Players may play on one team in each league.
 A team competes with 6 players, however, minimum number of players is 3.
-All players must be signed up before the game begins.
+All players must be registered and checked in before the game begins.

 Rock/paper/scissors determines which team receives the choice of either the serve or the court.